Key Points:

 The most popular breakfast food, however, was the live-action omelet station which offered an impressive selection of meat, veggies, and cheeses to be included in your creation.

-On the lunch side of things, available menu items included shrimp, white mussels in garlic white wine sauce, clams, rotisserie chicken, pizza, Asian cuisine, and an impressive salad station.
+On the lunch side of the buffet, items included shrimp, white mussels in garlic white wine sauce, clams, rotisserie chicken, pizza, Asian cuisine, and an impressive salad station.

 While prime rib was both available and amazing, crab legs were not offered.

-As you’d expect from a high-end buffet, the dessert selection was also on point and deserving of the abundance of pictures we took, below.
+As you’d expect from an upmarket buffet, the dessert selection was also on point and deserving of the abundance of pictures we took, below.

-Soda, juice, and milk are all offered at self-serve stations located around the buffet seating area.
+Soda, juice, and milk are available at self-serve stations located around the buffet seating area.

 Is The Buffet at Bellagio Worth the Money?

 Another comparison that needs to be made considering the buffet’s price point is vs. traditional restaurants.
-You can easily score a high-quality and filling breakfast/lunch in Vegas for $50 or less.
+You can easily score a high-quality and filling breakfast/lunch in Vegas for less than $50.

 Ultimately, I think there’s value here if you: